Home Videos Blog ๐ŸŽ‰ Plan an Event ๐Ÿ” Planner Login Partners Creators

 Here's what I learned from watching people react to these cards: Nobody treasures generic.
 People treasure specific.

-The birthday card that made my mom cry wasn't special because of the technology.
+The birthday card that gave my mom a moment she never forgot wasn't special because of the technology.
 It was special because every detail was chosen for her.
 The photos were HER memories.
 The timing was designed to build emotion.
 The fireworks weren't random -- they were timed to crescendo at exactly the moment her favorite photo appeared.

 When you create a card at CinematicCard, you're not filling in a template.
 You're building a short film.
 You choose which photos tell the story.
 You decide what the calligraphy says.
 You can even upload your own voice as the soundtrack.